 If they’re driving around, they may have a GPS in their car so all the more reason to include your location and telephone #.
 Otherwise you may be losing out on some great customers and or sales.

-Advertising Design is Not Just a Pretty Picture, it’s a Form of Visual Communication…
+Advertising Design is a Form of Visual Communication…

 These suggestions can apply to ads running in local publications anywhere – certainly not just in Santa Fe.
 National publications may be a bit different but many of the same principles still apply.